Counseling Psychology PhD

 U.S. Boards of Psychology in Which Graduates Would NOT Be Eligible to Sit for the EPPP Upon Completion of the Doctoral Program Without Additional Coursework

 - California: additional coursework in human sexuality; alcohol/chemical dependency detection and treatment; child abuse assessment; spousal/partner abuse assessment, detection, and intervention strategies; aging and long-term care; and suicide risk assessment and intervention is needed.

 - Maine: additional coursework in family or intimate partner violence screening and referral and intervention strategies, including knowledge of community resources, cultural factors, evidence-based risk assessment, and same-gender abuse dynamics is needed.

 - New York: Unable to determine if a graduate is eligible.
 The doctoral program must be registered by the New York Licensing Department as licensure qualifying or determined by the department to be the substantial equivalent in accordance with the Regulations of the Commissioner.
 Please contact the New York Office of the Professions for specific details on the licensure requirements.

 Among the faculty listed below, Mel Cadet and Tak Minami are currently not accepting students.

 - Gonzalo Bacigalupe, Professor of Counseling and School Psychology, College of Education and Human Development

-- Melissa Collier-Meek, Assistant Professor and Graduate Program Director of the School Psychology PhD Program, Department of Counseling and School Psychology, College of Education and Human Development
+- Melissa Collier-Meek, Assistant Professor, Department of Counseling and School Psychology, College of Education and Human Development

 - Laura Hayden, Interim Dean and Associate Professor, College of Education and Human Development

 - Boaz Levy, Associate Professor of Counseling and School Psychology, College of Education and Human Development